Quantum Neural Network Classifiers: A Tutorial: Amplitude-encoding based QNNs

 \textbf{Circuit depth.} Intuitively, if a QNN circuit gets deeper, the expressive power should also be higher (before getting saturated).
 To verify this, we create a set of QNN classifiers with various depths.
 We denote that, for a QNN classifier with depth $N$, the classifier contains $N$ composite blocks.
-To implement this in numerical simulations, it is convenient to repeat the composite blocks exhibited above as follows: \begin{jllisting} # set the QNN circuit's depth depth = 4 # repeat the composite block to reach the target depth circuit = chain(composite_block(num_qubit) for _ in 1:depth) dispatch!(circuit,:random) # display the QNN circuit's structure YaoPlots.plot(circuit) \end{jllisting}
+To implement this in numerical simulations, it is convenient to repeat the composite blocks exhibited above as follows:

 \textbf{A caveat on the global phase.} For amplitude-encoding based QNNs, we would like to mention a caveat concerning the data encoded into the states.
 It is well-known that if two quantum states only differ by a global phase, they represent the same quantum system.
 For concreteness, the expectation values of the two states on a given observable will be the same, thus ruling out the possibility of our QNN classifiers distinguishing between them.
 In practice, the indistinguishability of the ``global phase'' may also appear in our tasks.
 For image datasets with objects such as images of handwritten digits or animals, we can convert the images into vectors and normalize them to form quantum datasets, and the QNN will work to handle them in general.
 Before introducing the caveat, we would like to point out that, for a dataset described by different features (e.g., a mobile phone's length, weight, resolution of the camera, etc), it is convenient to bring down all the features to the same scale before further processings.
 To achieve this goal, data standardization is often applied such that each rescaled feature value has mean value $0$ and standard bias $1$.
 However, for simple datasets with two labels, the standardization operation may mainly create a global phase $\pi$ between the two classes of data.
 For example, the data in the original first class concentrates to $(1,1)$ and the data in the original second class concentrates to $(3,3)$.
 After standardization, they become $(-1,-1)$ and $(1,1)$, respectively, which become indistinguishable by our QNN classifiers in the amplitude encoding setting.
 To overcome this problem, a possible way is to transform the ``global phase separation'' into ``local phase separation'': Assume we already have a dataset with two classes of data concentrating on $(-1,-1)$ and $(1,1)$.
 We add multiple ``1''s to each data vector such that the data becomes $(-1,-1,1,1)$ or $(1,1,1,1)$, thus letting the data learnable again by the QNN classifier.
 We met this problem in practice when handling the Wisconsin Diagnostic Breast Cancer dataset \cite{H.Wolberg1992Uci} which consists of ten features such as radius, texture, perimeter, etc. The classification is far from ideal when we simply standardize the dataset, and after transforming the ``global phase'' to ``local phase'', the training becomes much easier and an accuracy of over $95\%$ is achieved.